geraldhinson/geraldhinson.github.io/_posts/2025-05-25-BadReviews-Prayers-AndRollerCoasters.md

 One of the individuals I met during those still-hopeful days was a consultant named Darren.

 Darren described himself thus:

 > “I surf in Microsoft's wake.
 They create these over-complicated technologies that require a lot of explanation.
 I teach mere mortals how to understand and use their tech.”

 Darren was himself a brilliant technologist who, before branching out as a consultant, had worked for one of the first companies to build supercomputers.

 I hired him to teach a class at Southwestern Bell on a new technology called ActiveX <i>(for you fellow computer jocks reading along, this was originally OLE, then ActiveX, then COM, then MTS, then COM+, then COR, then …)</i>.
 Microsoft had recently released ActiveX, and knowing that it overlapped somewhat with our in-house technology, I hired Darren to bring us up to speed on it.

 Due to the breadth of his knowledge of the industry overall (versus just Microsoft), I also paid for an additional day of his time to allow my team to share an in-depth presentation on our proprietary software (the aforementioned ‘Datagate’), with the specific instruction,

->“Be brutal.
+> “Be brutal.
 Shoot holes in our architecture.
 Help us see what we have done wrong or missed.
 We are too close to it to be objective at this point.”

-That investment ultimately resulted in Darren volunteering to write a strategy paper for the senior leadership at Southwestern Bel - <b>a paper in which he informed them how unique and ahead of the industry our internal solution truly was.</b> The paper also pointed out that no alternative solution could be purchased that would run on the large variety of computers that Southwestern Bell had running across the company.
+That investment ultimately resulted in Darren volunteering to write a strategy paper for the senior leadership at Southwestern Bell - <b>a paper in which he informed them how unique and ahead of the industry our internal solution truly was.</b> The paper also pointed out that no alternative solution could be purchased that would run on the large variety of computers that Southwestern Bell had running across the company.

 <i>(The telephone companies of the time were sometimes described as "museums of computing" - with one of everything.
 The reason we had named our project ‘Datagate’ was because it opened up gateways to share data between all of those disparate computer systems.)</i>